isommie-web3-projects/nika-crowdfunding-dapp/README.md

 - `tailwindcss`: This is a CSS framework.
 - `vite`: This is a web development build tool.

-# How to Set up and run the Nika-Crowdund-Project project with Thirdweb, Hardhat, and React
+# How Nika-Crowdund-Project project was setup with Thirdweb, Hardhat, and React

 ## Technologies
 - Thirdweb